 By learning the Vanishing Point Tool, perspective-correct editing in images that contain perspective planes will be simplified.
 For example, the sides of a building, walls, floors, or any rectangular object.

 There are two distinct ways that you are able to select parts of an image in Adobe Photoshop.
 For this blog we will use the Quick Selection Tool, which can be used to swiftly cover a section using a modifiable round brush tip.
+As you drag, the selection increases outwards and automatically finds and follows defined edges in the image.

 The ability to take panoramic images with your mobile device proved to be a stellar idea.
 Keeping this in mind, Photoshop introduced the Photomerge command that combines numerous images into one incessant image.
 Make sure to note that Photomerge can overlap images vertically and horizontally.
 This blog will show you an example of this very command, so keep on reading.